migzhasbite/sick-fits/README.md

 Title: Sick Fits

-Description: Following the Wes Bos tutorial to create a full-stack application using: React, NextJS, Apollo Client, Styled Components, KeystoneJS, Node, MongoDB.
+Description: Following the Wes Bos tutorial to create a full-stack application using: Frontend: React, NextJS, Apollo Client, Styled Components
+Backend: KeystoneJS, Node, Typescript, MongoDB

 End product will be an ecommerce retail site.